Ejostol/Falling-Stands-/paper.md

        license="Image by authors, no permissions needed."
        url="https://github.com/Ejostol/Falling-Stands-/blob/main/DSC_0713.JPG?raw=true">

+<param ve-image url="CedarBridge_05.jpg"
+       label="A photogrammetry composite image of 154 images of a footbridge on Yakushima Island constructed from Cryptomeria.
+Yakushima National Park protects old growth Japanese cedars, and uses local timber to build trail infrastructure for visitors to see the sacred Jomon-Sugi tree.
+Image by Kira Clingen, 2019." license="Image created by author Kira Clingen, 2019.
+No permissions needed.">

  <param ve-image  url="yakushima-map.JPG"
        label="A map of ferry routes and trees on Yakushima Island.
 Image by authors, 2019." license="Image by authors, no permissions needed.">